GeorgeLychock/georgelychock-career/README.md

             -  ##### Acceptance Criteria Duplicated in Testing below
                 1. All content, with exception of imagery, has to be accessible from desktop, tablet, or mobile device.

     -   #### Recruiter and HR Contact Experience

         1. As a Recruiter, I want to easily understand what types of information about George Lychock will be available so I can determine if George has minimum requirements to be considered further.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
+                1. TK
+                2. TK

     -   #### Hiring Manager Experience